FFGC Chairmanship Descriptions

 The Florida Federation of Garden Clubs, Inc. is a charter member of the National Garden Clubs, Inc. 4401 Magnolia Ave, St. Louis, MO 63110

-FFGC Bird - Mocking bird, Buttterfly - Zebra Long Wing, Flower - Orange Blossom, Song - Suwannee River, Tree - Sabal Palm, Wildflower - Coresopsis
+FFGC Bird - Mockingbird, Butterfly - Zebra Longwing, Flower - Orange Blossom, Song - Suwannee River, Tree - Sabal Palm, Wildflower - Coreopsis

 Officers of the Florida Federation of Garden Clubs, Inc.